Works have begun to upgrade the principal shared path (PSP) on the southern side of Bayswater Station.

 - From Friday 12 May a pedestrian and cyclist diversion will be in place.
-A temporary ramp will connect the existing PSP with the pedestrian path;
+A temporary ramp will connect the existing PSP with the pedestrian path (see map below).

 Some car bays may be temporarily closed, as required by the construction team.
 Passengers should continue to be mindful of the presence of water-filled barriers, which provide a safe pathway for cyclists through the car park.

 All works will follow approved noise and traffic management plans and every effort will be made to minimise impacts.
 Any further impacts will be clearly communicated as the project progresses.

 For more information about the project, read the project overview fact sheet, call 13 62 13 or email email@example.com